zhaaaa7/javascript/code-samples(object-function).md

   }

-  //this method goes inside the class, not the prototype static comparePrice(){
+  //this method goes onto the function itself, not the prototype static comparePrice(){
     console.log('static');
   }